keijiro/NoiseShader/Packages/jp.keijiro.noiseshader/README.md

 ## How to Install

-The Klutter Tools package (`jp.keijiro.noiseshader`) can be installed via the "Keijiro" scoped registry using Package Manager.
-To add the registry to your project, please follow [these instructions].
+You can install the Noise Shader package (`jp.keijiro.noiseshader`) via the "Keijiro" scoped registry using the Unity Package Manager.
+To add the registry to your project, follow [these instructions].

 [these instructions]:
   https://gist.github.com/keijiro/f8c7e8ff29bfe63d86b888901b82644c